segmentio/segment-docs/src/connections/destinations/catalog/sailthru/index.md

 ## Abandonded Cart Events

-In addition to `Order Completed` events, we support the concept of [Sailthru's Abandonded Carts](https://getstarted.sailthru.com/email/transactionals/abandoned-shopping-carts/) via Segment's `Product Added` and `Product Removed` events.
+In addition to `Order Completed` events, we support the concept of [Sailthru's Abandonded Carts](https://getstarted.sailthru.com/email/transactionals/abandoned-shopping-carts/) using Segment's `Product Added` and `Product Removed` events.
 When these events are triggered, Segment will pass in `incomplete: 1` to signify that the order is incomplete.

 To send transactional emails when a user abandons their cart, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
 The template passed through as `reminder_template` must match the **public name** configured in Sailthru's UI.